svilupp/svilupp.github.io/wip/how_to_analytics_done_right.md

 # THIS IS AN UNFINISHED DRAFT

 # TL;DR
 Privacy policy is legally required for majority of websites.
-If you want an effortless setup, consider Plausible.io for 90 eur/month.
+If you want an effortless option, consider Plausible.io for 90 eur/month.
 Best free option I found is Termly + Google Tag Manager + Google Analytics.

 # Motivation
 As an improvement-obsessed person, when I set up my personal blog ([here](https://simlj.earth), effortless thanks to [Franklin.jl](https://franklinjl.org/)) my first thought was “how will I measure the traffic to keep getting better?"